chaoyangnz/ooxml-lite/README.md

 Generate Spreadsheet (Microsoft Excel or any OOXML compatible Spreadsheet) with templating.

-Without the need to build from the scatch, the processing is in seconds.
+Without the need to build from the scatch, the processing is in milliseconds 🚀.